wilds/angular-schema-form-dynamic-select/README.md

             "callback": $scope.callBackSD
        }
      },

+For examples of how the different kinds of callbacks are implemented, please look at the [relevant code in app.js](https://github.com/OptimalBPM/angular-schema-form-dynamic-select/blob/master/app.js#L18),

 ### Multiple select from dynamically loaded list via synchronous callback function
 Like strapselectdynamic above, but allowed multiple items to be selected.